Tmalthus/nycdata/README.md

 # nycdata

-Mapping project to explore correlations between NYPD arrests and population density, food insecurity, and unemployment
+A mapping project to explore correlations between NYPD arrests and population density, food insecurity, and unemployment.

+Tools used include Python, QGIS, and GeoDa.

 ## Data Sources